-- 1. The RPG 2016, encompassing review practice and approaches used by the ERTs during the reviews of the BR1s and sixth NCs of developed country Parties was compiled by the secretariat and endorsed by BR/NC LRs at their 3rd meeting in March 2016.
-The RPG 2017 is based on the RPG 2016 and adds the key review challenges faced by the ERTs when reviewing BR2s in 2016.
-It presents suggested approaches to address the review challenges and reflects collective and cumulative NC and BR review practice gained during the reviews of BR1s/NC6s and BR2s. - 2.
-The RPG 2017 aims to improve consistency among the individual BR and NC reviews during a review cycle and across the review cycles.
-The RPG 2017 does not aim to cover an exhaustive list of questions or concerns raised by the ERTs during the reviews, but rather focuses on the difficulties encountered in reviews, as observed by the review coordinators and the ERTs, and on the practices most commonly applied in such cases by the ERTs. - 3.
-The lead reviewers (LRs) of NCs and BRs, at their 4th meeting (on 6 and 7 March 2017 in Bonn, Germany), discussed the draft RPG 2017 and requested the secretariat to update them by including therein the relevant comments provided during the meeting.
-The LRs agreed that the review approaches presented in the RPG 2017 should be applied by the ERTs, as appropriate, in future reviews. - 4.
-Review challenges and suggested approaches are divided into four substantive sections, presented in chapters III-VI, namely cross-cutting issues, quantified economy-wide emission reduction target and progress in its achievement, provision of financial and technological support to developing country Parties, and Article 7, paragraph 2, of the Kyoto Protocol.
-The matters raised or fine-tuned during the BR2 reviews in 2016 are highlighted. - 5.
+- 1. The RPG 2016, encompassing review practice and approaches used by the ERTs during the reviews of the BR1s and sixth NCs of developed country Parties was compiled by the secretariat and endorsed by BR/NC LRs at their third meeting in March 2016.
+The RPG 2017 and RPG 2018 were based on the RPG 2016 and added the key review challenges faced by ERTs when reviewing BR2s in 2016.
+The RPG 2020 is based on the RPG 2019 and includes review practice and approaches used by the ERTs during the reviews of the BR3s, BR4s and seventh NCs of developed country Parties agreed by LRs at their seventh meeting (held remotely on 9 and 10 June 2020).
+It presents suggested approaches to address the review challenges and reflects collective and cumulative NC and BR review practice gained during the reviews of BR1s/NC6s, BR2s and BR3s/NC7s. - 2.
+The RPG 2020 aims to improve consistency among the individual BR and NC reviews during a review cycle and across the review cycles.
+The RPG 2020 does not aim to cover an exhaustive list of questions or concerns raised by the ERTs during the reviews, but rather focuses on the difficulties encountered in reviews, as observed by the review coordinators and the ERTs, and on the practices most commonly applied in such cases by the ERTs. - 3.
+The LRs of NCs and BRs, at their seventh meeting, recommended that the secretariat revise the RPG 2019 by incorporating the approaches agreed on at the same meeting.
+The LRs also agreed that the review approaches presented in the RPG 2020 would be applied by the ERTs in ongoing and future reviews. - 4.
+Review challenges and suggested approaches are divided into four substantive sections, presented in chapters III-VI, namely cross-cutting issues, quantified economy-wide emission reduction target and progress in its achievement, provision of financial and technological support to developing country Parties, and Article 7, paragraph 2, of the Kyoto Protocol. - 5.
 Chapters III-V address issues that pertain largely to the reviews of both the BRs and the NCs, while two sections, namely (1) the description of reviewing how PaMs are modifying longer-term trends in anthropogenic GHG emissions and removals (IV.B) and (2) the description of contributions to the Adaptation Fund (IV.D), are largely relevant to the reviews of NCs only.
 Chapter VI on the topics linked to Article 7, paragraph 2, of the Kyoto Protocol is only relevant to the review of the NCs of Annex I Parties that are also Parties to the Kyoto Protocol.